-We have reviewed the accompanying condensed consolidated balance sheet of Dollar General Corporation and subsidiaries (the Company) as of May 3, 2019, the related condensed consolidated statements of income, comprehensive income, shareholders' equity and cash flows for the thirteen week periods ended May 3, 2019 and May 4, 2018, and the related notes (collectively referred to as the "condensed consolidated interim financial statements").
+We have reviewed the accompanying condensed consolidated balance sheet of Dollar General Corporation and subsidiaries (the Company) as of November 1, 2019, the related condensed consolidated statements of income, comprehensive income, and shareholders' equity for the thirteen and thirty-nine week periods ended November 1, 2019 and November 2, 2018, the condensed consolidated statements of cash flows for the thirty-nine week periods ended November 1, 2019 and November 2, 2018, and the related notes (collectively referred to as the "condensed consolidated interim financial statements").
 Based on our reviews, we are not aware of any material modifications that should be made to the condensed consolidated interim financial statements for them to be in conformity with U.S. generally accepted accounting principles.